TREASURY/TAX COLLECTION MANAGER

 · Exercises direct supervision including selection, training, and evaluation of subordinate technical staff.

 Working knowledge of:

-principles, terminology and practice to a wide variety of accounting
+· Applications of accounting theory, principles, terminology, and practice to a wide variety of accounting transactions and problems.

 Some knowledge of: